-It is important to note that the municipality has awarded bursaries to 18 municipal employees during 2017/18 financial year in line with the Training and Development Policy.
+It is important to note that the municipality has awarded bursaries to all qualifying municipal employees who applied during 2018/19 financial year in line with the Training and Development Policy.

-Amongst others, the bursaries seeks to help employees to study for qualifications relevant to their areas of operations, improve their skills, knowledge and experience as well as to enhance productivity.
+Amongst others, the bursaries seek to help employees to study for qualifications relevant to their areas of operations, improve their skills, knowledge and experience as well as to enhance productivity.

-Ours is to create an enabling environment for smooth running of the municipality and that cannot be achieved unless the staff establishment is so well equipped and supported adequately.
+Ours is to create an enabling environment for smooth running of the municipality and that cannot be achieved unless the staff establishment is well equipped and supported adequately.

-To this end, council will stop at nothing in ensuring that all key positions are filled.
+To this end, Council will stop at nothing in ensuring that all key positions are filled and its personnel are continually capacitated.